BusinessOptics/fn_graph_studio/README.md

 ### Result processor

 You can process all the results of a query by using the result processor (bottom left).
-This will evaluate a python expression on the results and show the result of teh expression.
+This will evaluate a python expression on the results and show the result of the expression.
 You can use any python code.
 The incoming result is available as the result variable.

 ## Hot reloading